nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="event.onvoicechanged"></a>
 ## *onvoicechanged <sup>event</sup>*

-(Resident app event) Notifies when voice is changed.
+(For Resident App) Notifies when voice is changed.

 ### Parameters